KimingNs/KimingNs/README.md

 - 👋 Hi, I’m @KimingNs
-- 👀 I’m interested in Yii2/php , GoFrame/golang
+- 👀 I’m interested in Yii2/php , Django/python
-- 🌱 I’m currently learning goframe
+- 🌱 I’m currently learning django
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me qq648063762
+- 📫 How to reach me

 <!---
 KimingNs/KimingNs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.